Engineering Teaching Consultants (ETCs)

 Who are the Engineering Teaching Consultants?

-The ETC program in the CoE was founded on the belief that developing GSIs could benefit from the unique guidance, support, and experience that peer mentors provide.
-While all GSIs have access to mentoring from their advisors or other professors in their department, the peer mentor relationship provides a safe venue for the exploration of teaching strategies and discussion of teaching initiatives and issues.
-ETCs in the CoE are trained to mentor in a facilitative way, a model that appeals to their own sense of their role, and approaches the collegial style of supervision preferred by most GSIs.
-Additionally, the nature of the peer mentor-mentee interaction is such that it benefits both individuals and becomes a valuable learning experience for the ETCs as well.
+The ETC program in the CoE was founded on the belief that, in addition to mentoring from faculty, developing GSIs could benefit from the unique guidance, support, and experience that peer mentors provide.
+This relationship provides a safe venue for the exploration of teaching strategies and discussion of teaching initiatives and issues.
+ETCs are trained to mentor in a facilitative way, with a collegial style of interaction preferred by most GSIs.
+The nature of the peer mentor-mentee interaction is such that it benefits both individuals and becomes a valuable learning experience for the ETCs as well.

 Could I be an Engineering Teaching Consultant?

 If you are a graduate student and have been a GSI one or more semesters in the CoE, you are eligible to apply to become an ETC. Applicants need one semester of teaching experience but, more importantly, a passion for discussing and improving teaching practices.
 No consulting experience is necessary.
 Please submit applications to firstname.lastname@example.org.
 Learn more and apply here: